 There is nothing abstract about these issues for me.
 Sure we could add more counselors and medication.
 But simply changing schools, from a one-size-fits-all public school to one at which she was allowed to learn at her own pace in her own way, in a warm, supportive peer culture, eliminated the misery.

 But our system creates unreasonable obstacles to the creation of such schools.
 Because of my experience creating small, personalized schools, I am intimately familiar with the obstacles to creating them.
-For instance, my current school, The Academy of Thought and Industry, with campuses in San Francisco, New York, and Austin is working to persuade accrediting organizations that students should be allowed to take advanced academic courses whenever they want rather than follow grade-level curricula.
+For instance, my current school, The Socratic Experience, offers both an accredited high school option and an unaccredited high school option — because I want the flexibility to do what is right by a child (even if that means more of a self-directed option than accreditation allows).
 Even in the world of private schools, mainstream accreditation agencies tend to force mainstream expectations on schools.

 Because I know it is possible to create schools that integrate emotional well-being with academic performance if it was not so challenging to create such schools the demand would be great for them.
 If parents could choose schools at which their children were happy and well, they would do so.
 Indeed, in light of the high stakes associated with school connectedness, as recognized as the CDC, I go ballistic when I read about education researchers insulting the judgment of parents who choose to leave public schools, such as this summary of a famous 2006 paper by Judy Jackson May:

 “Many parents base their school choice decision on factors that have nothing to do with the quality of education” (May, 2006, p.
 28).
 In her study, parents reflected on positive feelings, which translated into smaller class sizes, teacher familiarity, one-on-one attention, and a sense of belonging.
 May refers to this construct as “the perception gap” — the positive expressions parents charter schools that are consistent more with their feelings rather than with achievement results, but are ultimately defined as “academic satisfaction.”